pypa/packaging.python.org/source/guides/installing-using-pip-and-virtual-environments.rst

         where python

-When the virtual environment is activated, the location will include the ``.venv`` directory:
+While the virtual environment is active, the above command will output a filepath that includes the ``.venv`` directory, by ending with the following:

 .. tab:: Unix/macOS

     .. code-block:: bash

-        .../.venv/bin/python
+        .venv/bin/python

 .. tab:: Windows

     .. code-block:: bat

-        ...\.venv\bin\python.exe
+        .venv\bin\python.exe

 While a virtual environment is activated, pip will install packages into that